DirectDM/directdm.github.io/index.md

 =========

 `DirectDM` is a program that matches Wilson coefficients of a relativistic EFT onto a Galilean-invariant non-relativistic EFT valid at the nuclear scale.
-The program is available as a `Mathematica` package and will soon be available as a `python` package as well.
+The program is available as a `Mathematica` and a `python` package.

 The `Mathematica` package is available from: [github.com/DirectDM/directdm-mma](https://github.com/DirectDM/directdm-mma)